dziarmagam/simple-kafka-browser/README.md

 ## Known issues
 - Poor error handling
-- Server may not reconnect to kafka claster when connection is lost
+- Server may not reconnect to kafka cluster when connection is lost
 - Navigation between cluster can fail